-At Indian Battle Park, you’ll see the site of the final Indian intertribal battle on the continent (between the Cree and Blackfoot tribes).
-You can also view the High Level Bridge, one of the highest and longest steel viaduct railroad bridges in the world.
-Or you can follow self-guided trails through the 196-acre Helen Schuler Coulee Centre and Nature Reserve, home to a wide variety of desert flora and fauna as well as a sanctuary for wildlife; see the history of area coal mining at the Coal Banks Interpretive Site; and take a 20-minute train ride through nearby Fort Whoop-Up, the former fur bartering center that led to the formation of the North West Mounties.
+At Indian Battle Park you’ll see the site of the final Indian intertribal battle on the continent (between the Cree and Blackfoot tribes).
+You can also view the High Level Bridge; one of the highest and longest steel viaduct railroad bridges in the world.
+Follow self-guided trails through the 196-acre Helen Schuler Coulee Centre and Nature Reserve which is home to a wide variety of desert flora and fauna as well as a sanctuary for wildlife.
+See the history of area coal mining at the Coal Banks Interpretive Site and take a 20-minute train ride through nearby Fort Whoop-Up, the former fur bartering center that led to the formation of the North West Mounties.

-Drive west on Highway 3 and see the Head-Smashed-In Buffalo Jump, located in the foothills west of Fort MacLeod.
-One of the oldest and best preserved sites of its kind, for 10,000 years it was used by the Plains Indians to stampede buffalo over the sandstone cliff to their deaths.
+Drive west on Highway 3 to visit the Head-Smashed-In Buffalo Jump site located in the foothills west of Fort MacLeod.
+One of the oldest and best preserved sites of its kind.
+For 10,000 years it was used by the Plains Indians to stampede buffalo over the sandstone cliff to their deaths.
 A seven-story interpretative center, built into the side of the cliff, documents the history and culture of those Indian tribes.

-Also, drive north through the cattle ranches and farmland to the city of Calgary.
-You have a marvelous view of the Rockies to the west of the city, and be able to learn more about the Native American society and early European settlement of western Canada through the exhibits in the art gallery, library, and archives at the Glenbow Museum in the central downtown area.
+Also, drive north through the cattle ranches and farmland to the city of Calgary where you have a marvelous view of the Rockies to the west of the city.
+Learn more about the Native American society and Early European Settlement of Western Canada through the exhibits in the art gallery, library and archives at the Glenbow Museum in the central downtown area.

 Amenities: This resort offers a dump station, clubhouse, country kitchen, country store, laundromat, heated outdoor swimming pool, playground, horseshoes, arcade game room, river fishing (license required), river canoeing, hiking trails (horse riding trails and local tours nearby).